 Some households also have designated days they run the dishwasher each week.
 For example, a family might choose to only run their dishwasher on Wednesdays and Sundays each week because it works for their schedules and they know there will be a full load to wash.

 Use the “Quick Wash” Feature on Your Washing Machine

 Clothing items like socks, underwear, and gym clothes should always be washed after each use in a full washing cycle, but clothes that do not collect any sweat or dirt don’t necessarily need to be washed after every use.
 Take advantage of the quick wash setting on your washing machine, too.
 Clothes like bulkier sweaters or pants that haven’t gotten visibly dirty will be just fine in a shorter washing cycle.

 Pro tip: The permanent press feature uses both warm and cold water with an extra rinse.
 Try to avoid using this setting when you can.

 Keep a Pitcher of Water in the Fridge

 If you find yourself running the tap to get drinking water throughout the day, you also probably stand there waiting for the water to get cold.
 Keep a pitcher of water in the fridge at all times, that way you only have to fill it up every so often and you’ll always have cold water on hand.

 Plumbing Services in Rock Hill, South Carolina

-Precision Plumbing Company is here for all of your plumbing and water service needs!
+Precision Plumbing, Heating & Air is here for all of your plumbing and water service needs!
 We’re the most trusted in the area and can assure we’re the right service team for the job.
 Contact us today to schedule your appointment!